dgg/M320/Chapter_2/Readme.md

 Another option is having a list of item ids in the store document.

 Which one to use depends on the queries adn the frequency of when items are started to be sold at a given store.
 Update the item when a new store sells it, or change the stores whenever when a new product is released.
 It depends.

+## One-to-One
+Usually 1-1 are properties of the same document.

+Related properties can also be embedded in a sub-document or referenced in another collection.

+## One to Zillions

+1-∞ is better defined by specifying the cardinalty of the relationship [min, likely, max].

+Maximum nuber is what we care the most of the relationship.

+Talking about thos big numbers, they need to be watched out as we would not want to retrieve such a high number of related entities in our app.